 COMMUNITY ENGAGEMENT with The Commons Choir

-After an in-depth period of research and rehearsals we have arrived at a flexible blueprint for the performance.
+After an in-depth period of research and creating performance in the last ten years, we have arrived at a flexible blueprint to create performance through workshops of within communities.
 In this way we can now think of bringing this process to diverse locations and cultures.

 Structure and Format: